If you have questions about admissions, connect with an Admissions Counselor.

 Students can earn a Special Education Credential and/or Gifted and Talented Education (GATE) Certificate in addition to their course of study.
-Adding one of these options will cost an additional $4,617–$25,916, depending upon which option is chosen.
+Adding one of these options requires an additional 6 units of coursework.

 The University of Southern California Financial Aid Office will provide you with the details of applying for financial aid, understanding your financial aid award and properly securing all of your loans.
 Please visit theUSC Financial Aid Office (FAO) website for detailed information regarding dates and deadlines.

 If you are an international student studying in your home country or in the U.S. on a non-immigrant student visa, you are not eligible for need-based federal student aid programs.
 You may be eligible to seek employer assistance or scholarship opportunities in your home country.
 Click here for more information on financing your degree or check with your department and visit USC's Financial Support page.

 Students have the opportunity to be considered for a variety of USC Rossier–specific teaching scholarships.
 Granted in amounts ranging from $2,000 to $6,000, these scholarships will be awarded to aspiring teachers and current educators with the drive and desire to make a difference in education.
 A separate application is not necessary to apply.